User Manual

 Introduction

-BitPerfect is a high-quality music player for Intel Macs running Snow Leopard, Lion, or Mountain Lion.
+BitPerfect is a high-quality music player for 64-bit Intel Macs running OS X 10.7 and upwards (Lion, Mountain Lion, Mavericks, Yosemite, El Capitan, or Sierra).
 BitPerfect integrates with iTunes to improve sound quality.

-This manual applies to the 1.0.7 release of BitPerfect.
+This manual applies specifically to the v3.1 release of BitPerfect, but is generally also applicable to previous versions.

 Getting Started

 BitPerfect sports a very simple, unobtrusive interface.
 When you run BitPerfect, look for a small, black BitPerfect icon in the top right corner of your screen, near the date and time.
-This is called the "status bar icon."
+This is what we refer to as the "Menu Bar Icon."

 BitPerfect comes pre-configured with sensible defaults for most users.
-To start using BitPerfect, simply run the program, find and click the status bar icon and go to "Preferences".
-From here you can choose the sound device you would like BitPerfect to use from the drop-down marked "Audio Output Device".
-Note that if you wish to choose an external sound device which has been temporarily disconnected or switched off, then it may not appear on the list.
+To start using BitPerfect, simply run the program, find and click the Menu Bar Icon and go to "Preferences".
+From here you can choose the audio device you would like BitPerfect to use from the drop-down marked "Audio Output Device".
+Note that if you wish to choose an external audio output device which has been temporarily disconnected or switched off, then it may not appear on the list.
 Re-connect the device, switch it on, and then close and re-open the Preferences menu.

-As soon as you start playing music in iTunes, BitPerfect will assume control of the audio playback through the device you have chosen.
-While BitPerfect is playing music, it will take exclusive control of the device it is using (so-called "hog" mode).
-This means other applications (Browsers, Movie Players, etc...) will not be able to output sound through that device until BitPerfect releases control.
-When BitPerfect has taken control of an output device, its status bar icon changes to green.
+As soon as you start playing music in iTunes, BitPerfect takes over control of the audio playback.
+While BitPerfect is playing music, it assumes exclusive ownership of the device it is using (so-called "hog" mode).
+This means that other Apps (Browsers, Movie Players, etc... even OS X itself) will not be able to output sound through that device until BitPerfect releases control.
+When BitPerfect has taken control of an output device, its Menu Bar Icon changes to green.
 To release control, either stop or disable BitPerfect.
-Both of these actions can be accessed by clicking the status bar icon.
+Both of these actions can be accessed by clicking the Menu Bar Icon.

 You still use iTunes to direct all the usual aspects of playback, such as pausing playback, or moving the track position slider forwards and backwards as you require.